NativeScript/nativescript-fresco/README.md

 ### Basic attributes

-- **imageUri** - String value used for the actual image URI.
+- **imageUri** - String value used for the image URI.
 You can use this property to set the image to be loaded from remote location (http, https) or from the resources files of your {N} application.

 ### Advanced *optional* attributes

-There are a couple of *optional* attributes that could be set on the FrescoDrawee instance in order to achieve some advanced behaviors:
+There are a couple of *optional* attributes that could be set on the FrescoDrawee instance to achieve advanced behaviors:

 - **placeholderImageUri**